 The pool mechanical systems are located in an existing 18 foot by 30 foot pump house building located near the northwest corner of the pool.
 A small freshwater wetland is located to the west side of the existing building.
 The existing building is structurally deficient and inadequate in size to meet current requirements.
-It is not feasible to renovate the existing building due to structural damage and requirements of the new pool filtration system.
-Additionally, the existing building will be removed and replaced with a 24-foot by 32-foot new building located outside the TBZ.
+It is not feasible to renovate the existing building due to structural deficiencies and requirements of the new pool filtration system.
+Additionally, the existing building is also located within the 100-year flood zone and is vulnerable to future flooding.
+The existing building will be removed and replaced with a 24-foot by 32-foot new building located outside the TBZ.
 The finished floor elevation of the pump house will be elevated two feet above the 100-year flood elevation to protect the building and pool systems within the building from flooding and to account for future sea level rise.